tatmush/tatmush.github.io/index.md

 	<h1>About</h1>
 	<div>
 		<p>
-			I'm 23.
 			I'm a Mushayakarara.
 Click <a href="origin/origin.html" target="_blank">Origin</a> to find out were I am from.
+I'm studying Information and Security at HIT.
 		</p>
 	</div>
 </div>